alexandrusocolov/redistricting-North-Carolina/README.md

-# Developing Weighted K-Means algorithm for Redistricting North Carolina
+# Weighted K-Means algorithm for Redistricting in North Carolina

 Developing an unsupervised ML method for drawing the voting districts in North Carolina.